Welcome to ISfAR Kiswahili Learning Center (IKLC)

 IKLC offers a variety of Kiswahili (also known as Swahili) language instruction levels i.e. conversational Swahili, beginner, intermediate and advanced, as well as private tutoring and group lessons.

-The mode of lesson delivery is either in class instruction or Live teacher video linked distance learning.
+The mode of lesson delivery is either in-class instruction or Live teacher video-linked distance learning.

-We also offer Go Abroad pre-departure training, Intercultural Training and trip ideas/insights to students/volunteers/tourists, who are on overseas exchange or practical international internships.
+We also offer Go Abroad pre-departure training, Intercultural Training and trip ideas/insights to students/volunteers/tourists, who are on an overseas exchange or practical international internships.

 Go Abroad experience in whatever capacity you interact with the overseas communities.

 As a knowledge Centre, we provide applicable cultural insights specific to the foreign country or community that your work/project is focused on.
 Since language does provide a window into a community’s culture, the Go Abroad cultural preparation does include basic language skills relevant to that culture.

 We offer Kiswahili language courses in the following options:

 - Basic Conversational Level